| Did

 dirham."
 Aisha Radhi Allahu Anha replied, "Why did you

+not tell me earlier?"
 The Prophet Sallallahi Alaihi Wasallam

 married many times so that his wives could learn the finer points